Given Names - Their Origins

 This leads me into a discussion of my own surname Penry which came from ap Henry.
 My ancestor was Owen ap Henry from Wales.

 Most of the names in Wales were from the Bible or were old Celtic names.
 Henry was neither.
-It origin was Germanic Saxon and meant “Ruler of the House”.
+Its origin was Germanic Saxon and meant “Ruler of the House”.
 The name Henry arrived in the British Isles around the year 450 from the German North Sea coast.

 After the Norman invasion of 1066, the Saxons and Normans eventually co-mingled and intermarried.
 The Saxons were never able to invade Wales.
 The Welsh were warlike.
 However, the Normans were able to occupy eastern Wales in an area called the Marches (pronounced ‘Mar-Shay’) which is a Norman French word.
 The Norman families of Baskerville, Herbert and Bohun settled there.
 The first name of Henry was part of the group – not a Celtic Name.